Paris–Roubaix: 1930

-1934 – The wrong bike
+1934

 In 1934 Roger Lapébie was disqualified for changing bicycles.
 Second placed rider Gaston Rebry was awarded the victory once officials discovered that Lapébie's bike was missing a race sticker.

-1936 – The wrong man
+1936

 In 1936 the Belgian Romain Maes, appeared to win but judges declared Frenchman Georges Speicher the winner and Maes second.
 Shouting began in the stands and for a moment it looked as though fighting would start, but calm returned and the result was upheld.
 A Belgian may not have won but there were seven Belgians in the first ten.